2 min read

-Brush your wig every night with a wire brush with large bristles, starting at the tips and working your way up to the roots.
-If you come across knots, gently untangle them with your fingers or apply detangling wig care.
+Brush your wig with a large wire every night, starting at the tip and all the way to the root.
+If you fall on the knot, gently untie it with your fingers, or apply hair loss care on it.

-A wig is washed about every ten to fifteen uses.
-To do this, dilute a dab of wig shampoo (or mild shampoo if you don't have one) in a bowl of warm water.
-Dip your wig in water and let it act for ten minutes without rubbing (this could damage it).
-Rinse with cold water and gently wipe it off, dabbing with a terry towel.
-You can also apply a nourishing conditioner or balm (choose products specially designed for wigs and suitable for synthetic or natural fibers).
-Finally, allow your wig to air dry.
-Do not use a hair dryer, especially if your wig is made of synthetic fibers (these may melt).
-Shake it a little to give it back its shape and place it on a wig stand.
+Wigs should be washed about every 10 to 15 times.
+To do this, dilute a hazelnut shampoo in a warm water basin (or if you don't have a soft shampoo), soak your wig in water and let it run without friction for about 10 minutes (which may damage it).
+Rinse with cold water and gently wipe with a sponge towel.
+You can also use shampoo or nourishing cream (choose products specially designed for wigs, suitable for synthetic or natural fibers).
+Finally, let your wig dry.
+Do not use a hair dryer, especially if your wig is made of synthetic fiber (which may cause the wig to melt).
+Shake it and put it back on the wig stand.

-As a wig is more fragile than your natural hair, it is important to protect it well.
-So avoid bathing with it, store it in your closet or in its box when you are not wearing it and have a light hand on styling products.
-If your wig is made of synthetic fibers also pay attention to heat sources (oven, steam, barbecue etc.) which can cause irreparable damage.
+Wigs are more fragile than your natural hair, so it's important to protect it.
+Therefore, avoid bathing with it.
+When you don't wear it, put it in your wardrobe or box and gently put your hand on the hairdressing product.
+If your wig is made of synthetic fiber, also pay attention to heat sources (oven, steam, barbecue, etc.), which may cause irreparable damage.